keycloak/keycloak/testsuite/integration-arquillian/servers/app-server/README.md

 JBoss-based container with installed and configured Keycloak adapter.

-Submodules are enabled by profiles: `-Papp-server-MODULE`
+Submodules are enabled with profiles: `-Papp-server-MODULE`

 ### Modules